 Most mortgages allow you to prepay between 10% and 25% of the mortgage principal annually.
-But Chad Robinson, president of Verico Best Interest Mortgages in Ottawa, says that it’s a growing trend to offer customers a “No Frills” product that severely limits your ability to prepay and can even make it impossible for you to switch from one lender to another entirely until the term of the mortgage is up.
-“One Canadian bank is offering just such a mortgage,” says Robinson.
-“The rate appears attractive; however savvy customers can find equal or better rates without the handcuffs.”
+But Chad Robinson, president of Align Mortgage Corporation in Ottawa, says that it’s a growing trend to offer customers a “no frills” product that severely limits your ability to prepay or to switch from one lender to another until the term of the mortgage is up.
+“The rate appears attractive; however savvy customers can find equal or better rates without the handcuffs,” says Robinson.

 Finally, if you have a prepayment option on your mortgage and you plan to refinance, make your annual prepayment—usually between 10% and 25%—before getting the penalty calculated.
 If you don’t have the money, your mortgage broker will often give you a one-day loan, so your penalty can be reduced.
-“Very few people use this key option before having their mortgage penalty calculated,” says Tzaferis of MorCan Direct.
+“Very few people use this key option before having their mortgage penalty calculated,” says Tzaferis.
 “But this simple step can save you hundreds of dollars up front.”